Biographies of the greatest mathematicians are in separate files by birth year:

 William Rowan (Sir) Hamilton (1805-1865) Ireland

 Hamilton was a childhood prodigy.
 Home-schooled and self-taught, he started as a student of languages and literature, was influenced by an arithmetic prodigy his own age, read Euclid, Newton and Lagrange, found an error by Laplace, and made new discoveries in optics; all this before the age of seventeen when he first attended school.
-At college he enjoyed unprecedented success in all fields, but his undergraduate days were cut short abruptly by his appointment as Trinity Professor of Astronomy at the age of 22.
-He soon began publishing his revolutionary treatises on optics, in which he developed the Principle of Least Action.
-He predicted that some crystals would have an hitherto unknown "conical" refraction mode; this was confirmed experimentally.
+At college he enjoyed unprecedented success in all fields, but his undergraduate days were cut short abruptly by his appointment as Royal Astronomer of Ireland at the age of 22.
+He soon began publishing his revolutionary treatises on optics, in which he developed Hamilton's Principle of Stationary Action.
+This Principle refined and corrected the earlier principles of least action developed by Maupertuis, Fermat, and Euler; it (and related principles) are key to much of modern physics.
+His early writing also predicted that some crystals would have an hitherto unknown "conical" refraction mode; this was soon confirmed experimentally.